Skip to main content

 Transferring Credit from another Institution

 In order to have prior academic work considered for transfer or upgraded credit, students must provide official transcripts with the credit to be considered to the Registrar.
-They must also fill out a transfer credit request form and send it to the Academic Dean of their language program.
+The student must also fill out a transfer credit evaluation form and send it to the Academic Dean of their language program.
 The student must also provide any materials (such as syllabi, samples of work, quizzes, papers or other assessments, etc.) that the Dean requests in order to consider their request properly.
-A response will be provided by the Dean to the student’s request within 30 days of the Dean’s receipt of the request form and all supporting documents have been received by the Dean.
-The Dean’s response will be copied to the Registrar and any approved credit will be recorded to the student’s record by the Registrar.